 The commissioners also want the Government to make a public apology for the historic abuse, as recommended in 2015 by the report of the listening service chaired by Judge Carolyn Henwood.
 Social Development Minister Anne Tolley last year declined to make a general apology since only a tiny minority of those in state care have said they were mistreated.
 They have had individual expressions of "regret" from a departmental official.

 The fact that the minister has steadfastly refused to issue a general apology suggests her advisers fear there are many more claimants who might come forward to take advantage of an implicit admission of fault.
-Those taken into institutional or foster care over the period will now be in their 50s.
+Those taken into institutional or foster care over the period will now be in their 50s and 60s.
 Some will have been in prison.
 More than 40 per cent of prisoners are said to have been in children's homes or other state care.

 And disproportionately they are Maori.
 The Human Rights Commission says even today, 61 per cent of children in state care are Maori, some of them grandchildren of those placed in institutions half a century ago.
 The commission has been joined in its call for an inquiry by members of the Iwi Leaders Forum and the president of the Maori Women's Welfare League.
 It may be no co-incidence the Iwi Leaders Forum is trying to persuade the Government not to remove from law a preference for whanau placements for Maori children taken from their parents.

 An inquiry designed to ensure the mistakes of the past are not being repeated would surely do no harm.